rhel-labs/instruqt/in-place-upgrades/01-step1/assignment.md

 <pre class=file>
 # cat /etc/redhat-release
-Red Hat Enterprise Linux release 8.6 (Ootpa)
+Red Hat Enterprise Linux release 7.9 (Maipo)
 </pre>

 Use the DNF package manager to install leapp and its dependencies: